DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity: Conclusion

 \section{Conclusion}

-In this paper, we proposed DynaMo, a novel dynamic modularity-based community detection algorithm, aiming to detect communities in evolving social networks.
-We also present the theoretical guarantees to show why/how our operations could maximize the modularity, while avoiding redundant and repetitive computations so far as possible.
+In this paper, we proposed DynaMo, a novel modularity-based dynamic community detection algorithm, aiming to detect communities in dynamic networks.
+We also present the theoretical guarantees to show why/how our operations could maximize the modularity, while avoiding redundant and repetitive computations.
 In the experimental evaluation, a comprehensive comparison has been made among our algorithm, Louvain algorithm and 5 other dynamic algorithms.
-Extensive experiments have been conducted on 6 real world networks.
-The experimental results show that DynaMo outperforms all the other 5 dynamic algorithms in terms of effectiveness, and achieves (on average) 2 to 5 times faster than Louvain algorithm.
+Extensive experiments have been conducted on 6 real world networks and 10,000 synthetic networks.
+Our results show that DynaMo outperforms all the other 5 dynamic algorithms in terms of the effectiveness, and is 2 to 5 times (by average) faster than Louvain algorithm.

 \ifCLASSOPTIONcaptionsoff

 \fi